-1. Position the turkey.
+1. Position the turkey

-2. Remove the legs and thighs.
+2. Remove the legs and thighs

-3. Take out the wishbone.
+3. Take out the wishbone

 Starting with the turkey breasts facing you, there should be a wishbone still in the bird.
 Take your finger, and right above where the base of the neck is, feel around for it.
 Once you have a good handle on the wishbone, gently take the tip of your knife and carve around it to remove it (and maybe break it with a loved one, for good luck!).

-4. Separate the wings from the breast.
+4. Separate the wings from the breast

 Now, put the turkey back into its original position and remove the wings from the breasts.
-There are three parts to the poultry wings: the wing tip, flats, and drums.
-The drums are what’s connected directly to the breast and that’s where your knife comes in.
+There are three parts to the poultry wings: the wing tip, flats and drums.
+The drums are what’s connected directly to the breast, and that’s where your knife comes in.
 Right where they connect is another joint: take the tip of your knife and separate the wing from the breast.
 Break the wing into its three pieces at the joints and reserve the wing tip for turkey stock.
 Plate the flat and drum and repeat this step with the other side.

-6. Slice the breast meat.
+6. Slice the breast meat

 Place your finger right where you removed the wishbone and find the middle of the breast bone.
 It runs from the top of the breast to the legs.
+Once located, remove your finger.
 Starting on the left, place your knife slightly to the left of the breast bone: slice from the wishbone area until you reach the bottom of the breast.
 You should have a bit of an opening to work with now.
 Starting from the top again, gently put your knife where the slice starts and ride along the ribs, separating more of the meat from the carcass.
-The turkey's tenderloin is just below the breast, so utilize the tip of your knife for most of the breast removal process.
+The turkey's tenderloin is just below the breast, so use the tip of your knife for most of the breast removal process.
 Repeat this step until the entire breast is cleanly removed from the carcass.
 Thinly slice the breast meat against the grain and arrange it on the serving tray.
 Repeat with the other side and you’re done carving.